jameszheng88/W5D3-After-Class-Assignment/index.md

 <br>
 ![lazy cat](https://github.com/jameszheng88/W5D3-After-Class-Assignment/blob/main/lazyMood.jpeg)
 ### Background and Education
 I went to [St John's University][My College] for pharmacy.
-I received Doctor of Pharmacy degree and graduated with summa cum laude honor.
+I received Doctor of Pharmacy degree and graduated with summa cum laude.
 I worked as a retail pharmacist for 12 years.

 I'm currently enrolled in **Justice Through Code** program in association with Columbia University.
 I'm thoroughly enjoying the classes as we learn about writing cover letters, preparing for interviews, and designing websites while learning basic *HTML*, *CSS*, and *Javascript* skills.